 Using the Mindfulness of Breath Meditation to Disengage from Overthinking

-Have you ever found yourself getting on with everyday activities only to realise that you’ve spent all your time caught up in never-ending spirals of overthinking and reactivity, without actually being present to those activities, perhaps missing all the blessings that could have accompanied those activities?
+Have you ever found yourself going through the motions of daily life only to realise that you’ve spent all your time caught up in never-ending spirals of overthinking and reactivity, without actually being present to those activities, perhaps missing all the blessings of those activities?
 And have you ever caught yourself snapping at others because of the stressful thoughts in your head that have nothing to do with the people you are irritable with?

 The Mindfulness of Breath Meditation is Universally Used

 The mindfulness of breath meditation is perhaps the most universal basic meditation used by beginners and experienced meditators alike.
 It uses the breath as the anchor for present-moment attention, facilitating a metacognitive state.
-The mindfulness of breath meditation is the core practice in most mindfulness training courses and serves as an essential component of mindfulness-based stress reduction (Kabat-Zinn, 1990), mindfulness-based cognitive therapy (Segal, Williams, and Teasdale, 2002), and my own mindfulness-based self-development.
+The mindfulness of breath meditation is the core practice in many mindfulness training courses and an essential component of mindfulness-based stress reduction (Kabat-Zinn, 1990), mindfulness-based cognitive therapy (Segal, Williams, and Teasdale, 2002), and my own mindfulness-based self-development.

 The Mindfulness of Breath Meditation Can Facilitate Self-Development